ACM-MAIT/Kotlin-Android-Workshop-/Day 2 Files/Note.md

 - A function to handle the event when a cell with scoreVal==0 is clicked
 - Handle onLoss , checkWin methods nicely , disabling user clicks or giving out more than a toast for a message

-### As reference , pls refer to Day 2 Notes as required implementation is provided
+### As reference , Please refer to Day 2 Notes as required above implementation is provided with code